Experts + Insiders | Italy | By Lorenzo Santamaria

 Fueled by cheese and fired up from our visit, we hopped in the saddle and rode through the east-coast countryside to Marzamemi, one of the most charming and authentic seaside fishing villages in southern Sicily.

-After lunch at our favorite spot in town, we rode to the Villa Romana del Tellaro, a Roman villa built in the first quarter of the 4th century that contains one of the richest and most complex collections of Roman mosaics in Sicily, where we lingered long enough to contemplate its immense beauty.
+After lunch at our favourite spot in town, we rode to the Villa Romana del Tellaro, a Roman villa built in the first quarter of the 4th century that contains one of the richest and most complex collections of Roman mosaics in Sicily, where we lingered long enough to contemplate its immense beauty.

 Next up we made our way to Siracusa, the 2700-year-old city situated on a limestone plateau that drops down to the sea and well known for its rich Greek culture and amphitheatres.
 In ancient times, Siracusa was the economic, political, scientific and cultural centre of Sicily, a history preserved by its status as a UNESCO World Heritage Site.